Analysis | What’s Being Done to Limit the Spread of the China Virus

 Travel restrictions

-China has imposed a draconian quarantine on Wuhan and more than a dozen other in the region, a travel ban covering in excess of 50 million people.
-The move was likely at least in part a response to the approaching holiday (Lunar New Year’s Eve was Jan.
-24), when an estimated 3 billion trips would be made, with about 15 million happening in Wuhan alone.
+China has imposed a draconian quarantine on Wuhan and more than a dozen other cities in the region, a travel ban covering in excess of 50 million people.
+The move came ahead of the Lunar New Year holiday period, when an estimated 3 billion trips are made, about 15 million in Wuhan alone.
 The mayor estimated about 5 million residents left before the Jan.
 23 lockdown, according to media reports.
-Almost half of the more than 2,000 cases of 2019-nCoV reported before the Lunar New Year were found outside of Hubei province, of which Wuhan is the capital.
+Almost half of the more than 2,000 cases of 2019-nCoV reported before the holiday were found outside Hubei province, of which Wuhan is the capital.
+Hong Kong, the international financial center that functions with some autonomy from China, announced travel restrictions from the mainland.
 In modern times, quarantines have yielded limited results.
 Toronto’s use of quarantine wasn’t effective in slowing the SARS epidemic of 2002-2004 there, Richard Schabas, a former public-health physician who was Ontario’s chief medical officer from 1987 to 1997, said in a study in 2004.
 An impoverished neighborhood in Liberia quarantined during an Ebola outbreak in 2014 responded with violent riots.

 Testing

 China sequenced the virus’s genome within days of detecting the outbreak and on Jan.
 10 posted the information to public databases widely used by researchers.
 That contrasts with the months of delay seen with its response to the 2002 outbreak of SARS.
 Speedy access to the new virus’s genetic fingerprint allowed health officials in Japan and Thailand to quickly confirm cases that had been exported from China, followed by the U.S., France and other countries.
 Still, the process isn’t easy.
 Medical staff must take swabs from the nose and throat of potentially infected patients, along with blood samples, and send them to laboratories that are equipped to do genetic sequencing.
 While the work can take four to six hours, shipping the swabs to the laboratory can take much longer.
-In the U.S., the only facility currently conducting the work is at the Centers for Disease Control and Prevention in Atlanta.
-Researchers at CDC and elsewhere are working to develop a faster process that can be done closer to the patient’s bedside.
+In the U.S., the only facility currently conducting the work is at the CDC in Atlanta.
+Researchers are working to develop a faster process that can be done closer to the patient’s bedside.

 Vaccines and Drug Therapies